Customer Notice: To schedule an appointment, please contact us at [email protected].

 Taxpayers can file now and schedule payments up until the deadline.

-The Arizona Department of Revenue (ADOR) reminds transaction privilege tax filers that monthly and quarterly returns are due.
+The Arizona Department of Revenue (ADOR) reminds transaction privilege tax filers that quarterly and monthly returns are due.
 Filing before the deadline is highly encouraged in the event assistance is required.

 Deadlines for June activity are as follows: